 I am sending this email to tell you that I have been using DOUBLE STRENGTH THERACREAM on my husband's scalp, he has dry red patches where he is bald on the front and top of his scalp.
 He also uses my HERBAL SHAMPOO TREATMENT every day.
 I have been massaging the cream in nearly every night to see if it could help with the dry red patches; not only has it helped but most amazingly he is growing hair on top!!
 All he had left on top was a tuft of hair in the front and quite thick hair around the sides and back.
 We are absolutely thrilled with it!
 It was so unexpected.
 He keeps going to the mirror to check it out.
 I think he's scared it is all in his imagination but I can assure you and him it is not.
 We'll keep on applying it to fill in his scalp!

 Just thought you may like to hear this testimonial.
 Thank you heaps and I look forward to filling you in on his progress.

 Kind regardsHelen B.

 My problem was dry scalp & hair loss.
-I used your products and took before and after pictures.
+I used your Double Strength TheraCream first in the evening all over my scalp followed by your Herbal Shampoo Treatment in the morning and took before and after pictures.
+I did this 3 to 4 times per week faithfully and got these great results!
 I hope this helps others to see what your products can do!

 Letter to Nanette:I came to you with a completely shaven head because I was loosing my hair so fast I wanted to hide it.
 Shaving it all off seemed to be the only thing I could do.
 After taking your advise and following the 2 part program you recommended, my hair is starting to grow back.
 I have since let all of my hair grow in and I'm very grateful for your help.
 B.B.,Huntley, IL